About journeys

 • Additionally, this audience is further split, so that 75% receive a special promotion and 25% do not, to see how important an added incentive is for getting customers to purchase again.

-The journey can be further built out beyond this, with further splits based on whether or not customers purchase or how they engage with the communications they receive.
+The journey can be further built out beyond this, with additional splits based on whether or not customers purchase or how they engage with the communications they receive.

 Journey setup